nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/open_results_module.md

 * Lesson 2: Using Open Results
 * Lesson 3: Making Open Results
 * Lesson 4: Sharing Open Results
-* Lesson 5: Community Stories - Open Results
+* Lesson 5: Community Stories, Resources and Policy

 ## Suggested Resources
 *Interested in exploring ‘Open Results’ while we develop the module?
 Here are some resources to get you started:*